-Fact Check: Who's Right About Protections For Pre-Existing Conditions?
+FACT CHECK: Who's Right About Protections For Pre-Existing Conditions?

 Ensuring that people with pre-existing health conditions can get and keep health insurance is the most popular part of the Affordable Care Act.
 It has also become a flashpoint in this fall's midterm campaigns across the country.

 And not only is the ACA protection, which mostly applies to people who buy their own coverage, at risk.
-It's also possible that pre-existing conditions protections that predate the federal health law could be in play.
+It's also possible that pre-existing condition protections that predate the federal health law could be in play.

 Democrats charge that Republicans' opposition to the ACA puts pre-existing protections in peril, both by their (unsuccessful) votes in Congress in 2017 to "repeal and replace" the law and via a federal lawsuit underway in Texas.

-"800,000 West Virginians with pre-existing conditions [are] in jeopardy of losing their health care," claimed Sen. Joe Manchin, D-W.Va.
+"Eight hundred thousand West Virginians with pre-existing conditions [are] in jeopardy of losing their health care," said Sen. Joe Manchin, D-W.Va.

 Republicans disagree.
-"Pre-existing conditions are safe," President Trump declared at a rally in West Virginia for Manchin's GOP opponent, Patrick Morrisey.
+"Pre-existing conditions are safe," President Trump declared at a rally in West Virginia for Patrick Morrisey, Manchin's GOP opponent.
 Morrisey, West Virginia's attorney general, is part of a group of state officials suing to overturn the ACA.

 Who's right?
 Like everything else in health care, it's complicated.